All categories

 About products and suppliers

-1. Cupola melting furnaces: In a standard cupola melting furnace, layers of combustible material, such as coke and limestone, are placed inside a vertical heating chamber that is arranged like a shaft.
-A working entrance makes it simple to access the lowest part of the cupola, and inlets admit air into the chamber to aid in combustion.
-Here, raw ingredients are heated until they are a molten slurry that can be repeatedly extruded from a drop-bottom spout.
+Among the various types of melting furnaces, the cupola melting furnace stands out.
+This furnace features a vertical heating chamber arranged like a shaft.
+It contains layers of combustible material, including coke and limestone.
+A working entrance allows for easy access to the bottom part of the cupola, while inlets introduce air into the chamber to aid combustion.
+The raw materials are heated until they become a molten slurry, which can be continuously extruded from a drop-bottom spout.